Coronavirus: The effect on the Spanish property market 2021

 The British community in Spain is estimated to be anywhere between 500,000 to 1 million, but not all Britons are registered as Spanish residents.
 Out of fear, nationals began returning to the UK on the build-up to Brexit to avoid repercussions, which led to a decreased British demand for Spanish property.

-In 2021, however, Brexit and COVID-19 do not appear to have dampened British appetite for Spanish property.
+Surprisingly, Brexit and COVID-19 do not appear to have dampened British appetite for Spanish property.
 Taylor Wimpey Espana reported a 39% increase in virtual viewings for Spanish property during the first week of 2021, with Alicante, Mallorca and Costa Blanca, being particular areas of interest.

 Spanish Property Market Optimism for 2021